 “What exactly is it that you do in your seminars and retreats?”

-Here’s the basic guide followed for every seminar and retreat: Compress key real-life dynamics to accelerate education and knowledge; develop intuition and other personal skills to improve perception and choice capabilities; clean out misperceptions, obstacles and habits that erode inspiration and clarity; study and practice the essential principles for living well; re-ignite qualities, virtues and talents; recall (life’s) context and fun.
+Here’s the basic guide I follow for every seminar and retreat: Compress key real-life dynamics to accelerate education and knowledge; develop intuition and other personal skills to improve perception and choice capabilities; address misperceptions, obstacles and habits that erode inspiration and clarity; study and practice the essential principles for living well; re-ignite qualities, virtues and talents; recall (life’s) context and fun.

 “What kinds of specific activities take place?”

-The general outline of activities includes prepared and spontaneous lectures, round-table discussions, moderate stretching akin to yoga and martial arts warm-ups, creative interactive movement, meditative breathing exercises, writing sessions, addressing personal questions, and musical interludes.
+Activities include prepared and spontaneous lectures, round-table discussions and one-on-one conversations, moderate exercise akin to yoga and martial arts warm-ups, creative interactive movement, meditative breathing exercises, writing sessions, addressing personal questions, and musical interludes.

 “How personal are these events?
 Will I have to reveal personal details about myself?”